My Best Friend (Jefferson Airplane song)

-"My Best Friend" is a psychedelic rock song by the Jefferson Airplane.
+"My Best Friend" is a song by the Jefferson Airplane.
 It was written by the band's former drummer Skip Spence.
 The song appeared on the band's second album, Surrealistic Pillow and was released as a single.
+The single stalled at number 103 on the Billboard Bubbling Under chart, which Jefferson Airplane biographer Jeff Tamarakin attributes to it being a "slower-paced song" that was not what the public expected from a San Francisco acid rock group.

 By the time the album was recorded, Spence had left Jefferson Airplane to join Moby Grape.
+Tamarakin described the song as "Set to a lazy hop-along rhythm, the mostly acoustic ballad is the embodiment of the love-power ethic, sung in uplifting tandem harmonies.
 Joe Viglione of Allmusic praised the song as "a beautiful blend of original Jefferson Starship sound with a harmony-ragged Mamas & The Papas meets Spanky & Our Gang's loose folk vaudeville."
 George Starostin praised it as a slow "catchy pop song."
 Rolling Stone called it a "country charmer."
 Doug Collette of Glide Magazine compared the song to tracks on the debut album Jefferson Airplane Takes Off and noted it as "polite, sweet harmony-laden."